 To ensure success, it is essential to consider factors such as building regulations, space optimisation, and aesthetic integration before starting your stair conversion.
 These considerations will help ensure your new staircase is safe and functional and blends seamlessly with your home design.

-Available Floor Space: Measure the area where the staircase will be installed to ensure there is adequate room for the staircase and landings.
+Available floor space: Measure the area where the staircase will be installed to ensure there is adequate room for the staircase and landings.
 A minimum space of 1.8m x 0.9m is often recommended.

 Tip: Use a floor plan to visualise and adjust the staircase placement to fit the space efficiently.